How can I mask visitors IP addresses?

 • You can choose to read location and network data from the full or masked IP address.

-• When you use Consent Manager, IP masking will apply to visitors who give consent.
+• When you use Consent Manager, IP masking will apply to visitors who consent to analytics.
 Location and network data will be captured according to the setup in the IP masking section.

-• When you use Don’t collect data from these IP addresses (Administration > Sites & apps > Data collection), added IP addresses will be excluded regardless of IP masking option.
-Piwik PRO will read the excluded IP address before anonymizing it.
+• When you choose Don’t collect data from these IP addresses (Administration > Sites & apps > Data collection) and specify the IP addresses you want to exclude, Piwik PRO will first read the excluded IP address before masking it.

 Mask IP address

-To mask the IP addresses of your visitors, follow these steps:
+To mask your visitors’ IP addresses, follow these steps:

 Available from version 16.0.0.
 For versions below 16.0.0, go to Menu > Administration > Platform > Global website settings > Privacy settings.